pachterlab/voyagerpy/docs/source/index.rst

 VoyagerPy is the Python implementation of the `Voyager package for R <https://pachterlab.github.io/voyager>`_.
 It brings the tradition of geospatial statistics to spatial omics data analysis.

 This documentation will help you get started with VoyagerPy and learn how to use it.
-Tutorials are available at `<https://pmelsted.github.io/voyagerpy>`_.
+The :ref:`technologies` section lists several different technologies for scRNA-seq data.
+There you can find notebooks for each technology.
-These tutorials aim to illustrate exploratory spatial data analysis and visualization with VoyagerPy.
+These notebooks aim to illustrate preprocessing of raw data, basic QC, exploratory spatial data analysis and visualization with VoyagerPy.
 They are designed to follow the tutorial vignettes for the R package Voyager.

-Please head to our :ref:`installation` page to get started.
+Please head to our :ref:`installation page <installation>` to get started with VoyagerPy.

 .. toctree::
    :maxdepth: 2